vincentcampanaro/resume/README.md

 Navigate to your hosted `index.html` and try submitting the form to ensure everything works as expected.

-That's it! ✨ With these steps, you'll have a fully functioning Resume Downloader tailored for your needs.
+That's it! ✨ With these steps, you'll have a fully functioning Resume Sender tailored for your needs.
 Adjust and expand upon this base to fit any additional requirements or functionalities you might want to add in the future.